 Our Current Financial Situation - The Revenue Task Force concluded that the concept of “fair share” - asking for 2% of a member’s income - not only has been confusing to congregants, but it is not helpful to our budgeting process (given its unpredictability).
-Running a congregation of 470 households and maintaining a building is surprisingly expensive.
+Running a congregation of over 500 households and maintaining a building is surprisingly expensive.

 Our mission over the next few years is to educate our congregation on Shir Tikvah’s financial realities and increase membership contributions.